 A corporate performance framework has been in place throughout 2022/23, with quarterly performance reports to SLT and Cabinet members, and beneath this, departmental and service performance frameworks.
-These reports, plans and frameworks, together with associated management arrangements, enable the Council to review data on delivery progress against the agreed performance objectives and intended outcomes.
 Progress against the Business Objectives in 2022/23 has also been reported on a six-monthly basis.